zeitgeistpm/zeitgeist/CONTRIBUTING.md

 -   Dispatches that don't use `#[transactional]` macro **must** contain a comment including `MARK(non-transactional): ...` followed by a short explanation why the dispatch doesn't require `#[transactional]`
+- Functions are written in snake case, i.e. `my_function`, anything else is declared in CamelCase (starting with a capital first letter).
+- Indentations consist of spaces, unless the language used requires tabs.
+- Anything that is publicly visible must be documented.
+This encompasses but is not limited to whole crates (top level documentation), public types and functions, dispatachble functions (functions that can be called by transactions), the `Error` and `Event` enum as well as the `Config` trait.
+- Any newly added or modified functionality must be subject to at least one test case.
+A full code coverage is the targeted goal.
 [rules]: #Rules
 [zeitgeistpm]: https://github.com/zeitgeistpm